 Matt’s experience in the health care industry involves representing clients in health care related litigation and administrative actions, regulatory compliance, certificate of need applications and appeals, facility and licensure matters, fraud and abuse, telemedicine and telehealth, cybersecurity, and general advice on various federal and state laws directly impacting the health care industry.

-Matt is active with the Nashville Health Care Council, Leadership Health Care, the Nashville Medical Group Management Association, and the American Health Lawyers Association.
+Matt is active with the Nashville Health Care Council, Leadership Health Care, the Nashville Medical Group Management Association, the Health Care Compliance Association, and the American Health Lawyers Association.
 In addition, he has previously served on the Executive Committee of the Nashville Bar Association’s Young Lawyers Division, the Belmont Law School American Inns of Court, the Junior Board of the American Cancer Society of Nashville, and as Vice President for the Phoenix Club of Nashville, a fundraising partner with the Boys and Girls Club of Middle Tennessee.

 - Nashville Medical News: Tennessee Joins Medical Licensing Compact

 - Nashville Business Journal: Why Health Care Companies Have to Combat Cybersecurity Threats